radiantlogic-v8/documentation-new/documentation/cfs/01-getting-started.md

 Step(s) Flow description:

 1. Browser sends a GET request to application.
-Because the user has not been authenticated, browser is redirected to the CFS login page
+Because the user has not been authenticated, browser is redirected to the CFS login page.
-2. Browser sends a GET request to CFS to connect to the server
+2. Browser sends a GET request to CFS to connect to the server.
 3. CFS Portal site
     1. User chooses to be authenticated using Form Based Authentication, and enters their credentials, which are sent to CFS in a POST.
 The POST also tells CFS which Application the user wants to access
     2. CFS delegates the user authentication to FID, using a "super" filter which combines the filters for FID, for the FBA, and for the application the user is attempting to access